How To Handle IIM GD PI As A Fresher ? - Shiladitya Bhowmik, IIM Calcutta

-Shiladitya Bhowmik is currently pursuing his MBA from IIM Calcutta.
+Shiladitya Bhowmik did his MBA from IIM Calcutta.
 He completed his graduation from Jadavpur Univesity in Computer Science and Engineering and cracked CAT 13 with calls from all IIMs and other major Business schools.
 He converted IIMA, IIMB, IIMC and NMIMS.
 Besides academics, he is interested in sports, mainly football and tennis and also like spending time in his garden.

 Well, first of all congratulations on getting the coveted GDPI call.
 Now it’s time to make the chance count and convert the call into an admission offer.
 Let me share some of my experiences with you.

 Even though most of the IIMs have stopped conducting GDs these days, there are still quite a few colleges which have this as a part of their selection procedure.
 So let’s begin with some basics of how to handle a GD.
 First of all your body language should be relaxed, don’t sit with legs crossed, sit straight with an air of calmness about you.
 Use your arms appropriately while speaking to express yourself more vividly but don’t intrude into your neighbor’s space.
 Use the rough paper to jot down your thoughts and prepare a mental map of proceedings.
 Another vital aspect of a GD is to maintain eye contact with everyone and avoiding one on one situations with any candidate.
 If anyone directly challenges your point, gracefully accept it and start discussing with the entire group instead of starting a one on one discussion.
 And last but not the least is that your moderators should be invisible to you once the discussion starts.
 Don’t make any eye contact with them under any circumstance.